webpack/webpack.js.org/src/content/plugins/profiling-plugin.md

 In order to view the profile file:

-- Run webpack with `ProfilingPlugin`
+- Run webpack with `ProfilingPlugin`.
-- Go to Chrome, open the `Profile Tab`
+- Go to Chrome, open the `Profile Tab`.
 - Drag and drop generated file (`events.json` by default) into the profiler.

 It will then display timeline stats and calls per plugin!